ardataskoparan123/DSA210---Project/README.md

 ## Additional Analysis: Predicting Lung Cancer Risk from Gene Expression

-Beyond analyzing lung cancer patients, I will extend my study to non-cancer individuals with similar demographic, clinical, and genomic profiles.
-The goal is to predict the probability of developing lung cancer based on gene expression patterns influenced by smoking and alcohol usage.
+Beyond analyzing lung cancer patients, I will also study non-cancer individuals with similar demographic, clinical, and genomic profiles.
+The goal in here is to predict the probability of developing lung cancer based on gene expression patterns influenced by smoking and alcohol usage.

 **Steps:**